Keeping executive pay in check and governing successful organisations that benefit everyone

 1. Do Long-Term Incentive Plans (LTIPs) really work?

 LTIPs are designed to incentivise a CEO to act in the best long-term interests of the organisation.
-They typically make up around half of total pay for chief executives in the UK's largest businesses (the FTSE 100).
+They typically make up around half of total pay for chief executives in the UK’s largest businesses (the FTSE 100).
 But do they really live up to their name?
-In practice, most LTIPs are not really 'long-term' (they cover a 3 to 5-year time scale), they’re too complex to act as an effective 'incentive', and they're often more akin to a lottery than a 'plan'.
+In practice, most LTIPs are not really ‘long-term’ (they typically only cover a 3 to 5-year time scale), they’re too complex to act as an effective ‘incentive’, and they’re often more akin to a lottery than a ‘plan’.